Lau hala: (Hawai'ian), pandanus leaves.

 Decorated fine mats were offered as precious gifts on special occasions and ceremonies, and as such they are a symbol of prosperity.

-The woven mat was used to represent traditions and origins, and as a protection symbol, while the braid was used as a symbol of unity:
+The woven mat (blue outline) was used here to represent traditions and origins, and as a protection symbol, while the braid (red outline) was used as a symbol of unity:

-Braids surrounding a turtle as a symbol of family union:
+Braids (blue outline) surrounding a turtle as a symbol of family union:

-The woven mat was added here as a protective symbol to counter the row of flies representing death:
+The woven mat (red outline) was added here as a protective symbol to counter the row of flies (yellow outline) representing death: